MARINE ANIMAL RESPONSE POLICIES, ACKNOWLEDGEMENTS, WAIVERS,

 assigned to a role involving potential direct contact with animals, additional

-reaction times, present a public and personal safety issue, and
+reaction times, present a public and personal safety issue, and affects public

-show up and be on time for scheduled or assigned activity.
+every effort to show up and be on time for scheduled or assigned activity.

 We recognize that there may be times when being late or absent for an

 activity can’t be avoided.
 In those cases, it’s your responsibility to

 contact your manager as soon as possible when you know you will be late or

 certain cases, there will be additional policies and procedures covering